About uploading offline conversions

 Floodight instructions transform the raw data recorded by a Floodlight activity, such as changing the currency of a recorded transaction.
 DS does not apply Floodlight instructions to uploaded conversions.

-Uploading custom Floodlight variables not supported for bulksheets
+Uploading custom Floodlight variables from bulksheets not supported

 Attribution models: only some offline conversions are included